e saw it before he heard it. And he heard it before he felt it.

 His home was a little less than two miles from his current location.
 Lela - his wife had deceased a little less than a year ago.
-Her parents had visited twice now, and had been here a little under a week but were antsy to get home.
+Her parents had visited twice now, and had been here a little under a week but were antsy to get home would leave today.
 They may still be there.

 Being this close to the epicenter he hoped his home had fared better than the businesses he'd just watched crumble like paper.
 It would be at least over three hours before he could get to his home . . .
 And he was going to have to carry his daughter - Sarah Jane - that was if he found them and if he could . . .

 He quickly put the thought out of his head.
 How could he carry them and hurry?
 By now he'd gained his footing and was dodging through the hodgepodge of vehicles on the street.
 Cries of help reached his ears.
 People were trapped in vehicles that were smashed together, on their sides . . . two were buried nearly up to the windows.

 The only chance to help them was pull them out through the broken windows.
 If they weren't broken, he had no way to break them.
 He looked around for something with which to do just that.
 He'd only hurt himself if he tried to do it with his fist or foot.

 One vehicle was on its side and the trunk deck had partially opened.
 He quickly grabbed the lid and yanked it a little further open requiring all his might.
 A tire iron was within grasp and he snatched it up and dashed to the car nearest him where a young woman was pounding on the glass by her door.